-White Oak Middle School will take the following actions to provide parents of participating students timely information regarding Title I programs:
+Transitions Academy will take the following actions to provide parents of participating students timely information regarding Title I programs:

-- A flexible number of meetings will be scheduled, such as meetings in the morning or evening, and may provide, if needed, child care, transportation and the ability for parents to join meetings remotely via technology. - Information related to the school and parent programs, meetings and other activities will be posted on the school website, communicated via phone messaging services, electronic school newsletters, and other ways upon request.
+- A flexible number of meetings will be scheduled, such as meetings in the morning or evening, and may provide, if needed, child care, transportation and the ability for parents to join meetings remotely via technology. - Information related to the school and parent programs, meetings, and other activities will be communicated via phone messaging services, electronic school newsletters, and other ways upon request.
 To the extent practical, information will be provided in a language that parents can understand.

 The Parent and Family Engagement Policy will be distributed to all parents and students via the parent/student handbook at the beginning of the school year and as new students enroll.
-Parents and students will sign that they have read and understand the information provided.
+Parents and students will sign that they have read and understood the information provided.
 Alternative formats and translations will be provided upon request.